 Businesses have an accounting period which is the start date and end date on which they report their figures.

 Usually, it is 12 months.
 But there are circumstances where it can be more or less than 12 months for example:

-- If they have started trading or;
+- If a business has just started trading or;

-- Are closing down.
+- When a business is closing down.

-If you have a Limited Company your first accounting period will automatically be the 12 months from the end of the month when your Limited Company was formed and therefore always be slightly longer than 12 months.
+If you have a Limited Company your first period will automatically be the 12 months from the end of the month when your Limited Company was formed and therefore always be slightly longer than 12 months.

 For example: you form your Company on the 3 June 2017, therefore your first accounting period will be 3 June 2017 to 30 June 2018 and then be the 30 June thereafter.